sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - Explanation
    * - mlir
      - Y
-     - The input mlir file name (including path)
+     - Specify the output mlir file name and path, with the suffix ``.mlir``
    * - img
      - N
      - Used for CV tasks to generate random images, otherwise generate npz